Open Daily : 9:00 AM – 9:00 PM | Tuesday : By prior appointment only

 • Stroke-like symptoms

-How JHN Evaluates Memory
+How JHN Evaluates Memory Concerns

 Evaluation may include:

-• Patient and family history
+• Detailed patient and family history

-• Timeline of memory and behavior changes
+• Timeline of memory, thinking, and behavior changes

-• Daily function review
+• Daily function and independence review

 • Medication and sedative review

-• Mood and depression screening
+• Mood, anxiety, and depression screening

 • Sleep history, snoring, and sleep apnea screening